aymar73/project-ml-microservice-kubernetes/README.md

 The commands used in this project have been tested in a ubuntu 18-04 based machine.
 After cloning the repo, you need to setup an isolated environment by:

          1. python3 -m venv ~/.devops (or name it whatever you want)
-  2. source ~/.devops/bin/activateWhile you still have your environment activated, you will still need to install:
+         2. source ~/.devops/bin/activate

 ### Installing dipendencies